zeling595/tp/docs/AboutUs.md

     * Create tests for the app UI.

-    * Responsible for documentation of the UI.
+    * Responsible for the documentation of the UI.

 ### Hazel Tan